ryanq47/ryanq47.github.io/_posts/2023-02-19-Ultimate-NCL-Tool-Guide.md

 ## Open Source (OSINT)
 ---
 #### __Google:__
 No, I'm not kididng.
-Google will be your best friend for anything OSINT.
+Google will be your best friend for anything OSINT. <br>

 | Site| Link|